amitrawal/meteor-ask-a-question/README.md

 * Ability to add answer(s) for a question
 * Upvote / Downvote an answer
 * View and Update user profile information
+* Ability to Accept an answer (permissions checking)